Employment & Unpaid Wages

 Berger Montague’s Employment & Unpaid Wages Group protects employee rights across the United States.

 The Berger Montague lawyers who comprise our Employment & Unpaid Wages Group work tirelessly to safeguard the rights of employees and devote all of their energies to helping our firm’s clients achieve their goals.
 Our attorneys’ understanding of federal and state wage and hour laws, federal and state civil rights and discrimination laws, ERISA, the WARN Act, laws protecting whistleblowers, such as federal and state False Claims Acts, and other employment laws, allows us to develop creative strategies to vindicate our clients’ rights and help them secure the compensation to which they are entitled.
 We also are at the forefront in establishing class action remedies for employees based on breach of contract, unjust enrichment, and other state common law causes of action.

-Berger Montague’s Employment & Unpaid Wages Group, which is co-chaired by Managing Shareholder Shanon Carson and Shareholder Sarah Schalman-Bergen, is repeatedly recognized for outstanding success in effectively representing its clients.
+Berger Montague’s Employment & Unpaid Wages Group, which is chaired by Managing Shareholder Shanon Carson, is repeatedly recognized for outstanding success in effectively representing its clients.
 In 2015, The National Law Journal selected Berger Montague as the top plaintiffs’ law firm in the Employment Law category at the Elite Trial Lawyers awards ceremony.
 Portfolio Media, which publishes Law360, also recognized Berger Montague as one of the eight Top Employment Plaintiffs’ Firms in 2009.

 Judicial Praise for Our Employment & Unpaid Wages Group

 Federal courts across the United States have recognized and commended our Employment & Unpaid Wages Group’s legal skills and extraordinary success in class actions.
 Some examples of remarks noting the skill, efficiency and expertise of our attorneys are below: